longnca/python-crash-course-3e/README.md

 - The repository follows the book's structure, organizing exercises by chapters and numbers.
 - I went through the theory and examples in the book.
 - After completing the theory and example section, I tackled the exercises the author calls "Try It Yourself."
 These are the numbered exercises.
-- *A little note*: I've treated this book as both a solid primer and an effective refresher.
+- *A little note*: I've treated this book as both a solid primer and refresher.
 I kept coming back to chapters and exercises  as needed, which is why you may notice that some are omitted.

 ## Links